den1k/subgraph/README.md

 SubGraph is written in `.cljc` and depends on Clojure or ClojureScript version 1.8.0 or higher.

-To run the tests you will need clojure.spec.alpha, available in Clojure 1.9.0-alpha17 or higher.

-`re-frame` and `reagent` are provided dependencies and will need to be included in your own project's depencies.
+`re-frame` and `reagent` are provided dependencies and will need to be included in your own project's dependencies.